igorski/weltkriegsimulator/README.md

 remainder of the applications business logic follows the Functional Programming pattern.

 Communication between these models, views and controllers is done using the publish-subscribe pattern where messages are broadcast to subscribed listeners to act upon.
+As such, different players might be interested in the same message for the same purpose (for instance: a message of GAME_OVER might trigger the _GameController_ to stop the action queue and freeze the game loop, while at the same time the _InputController_ decides to stop listening to input events and the _ScreenController_ to open the high score input screen.
+"Separate the concerns"!

 zCanvas in WKS
 --------------